-As described in Note 4, prior to January 2, 2019, the Company owned a60% controlling interest in a joint venture formed with Swire, which is a related party.
+As described in Note 4, prior to January 2, 2019, the Company owned a60% controlling interest in a joint venture formed with Swire, which was a related party.
 The joint venture arrangement involved Transition Services Agreements ("TSAs") with Swire, under which Swire provided administrative and information technology services to the joint venture.
-The fees incurred for these services by the joint venture were immaterial during the three months ended March 31, 2018.
-The Company did not incur service fees for the three months ended March 31, 2019.
+The fees incurred for these services by the joint venture were immaterial during the three and nine months ended September 30, 2018.
 In addition, the joint venture paid Swire sourcing fees related to the purchase of certain inventory.
 These sourcing fees were capitalized into Inventories and charged to Cost of sales as the inventories were sold.